Time for a much loved classic.The Magnum.

 I used to consume a lot of dairy, especially when I decided to be fully vegetarian.
 Back then I thought I needed it for protein and calcium, and of course I was a big fan of the taste having been brought up in dairy-crazed New Zealand.
 After some research though, I realised that the dairy industry is not that great a place for cows to hang out.
 You see in order to produce milk, dairy cows need to be kept continually pregnant and give birth every year.
 However once their calves are born there is no further use for the vast majority of them.
 These ‘bobby calves’, which include all male calves born and around three quarters of female calves born, are separated from their mothers within as little as 12 hours after birth.
 A few of them are raised for a couple of months, then slaughtered to be sold as veal (baby calf meat).
 However the remainder are transported, completely bewildered, to be killed as unwanted ‘waste products’ of the dairy industry.

-In the New Zealand dairy industry alone (a country of only 4 million people), over 1,700,000 bobby calves are killed every single year (2015 update - this is now over 2 million).
-In Australia more than 700,000 are killed each year.
+In the New Zealand dairy industry alone (a country of only 4 million people), over 2 million bobby calves are killed every single year.
 The global dairy industry is one of the least understood animal industries, and has long operated under a veil of secrecy.
 What they want us to see is rolling meadows of happy cows milling about.
-Understandably, we're never shown footage of what happens once they're inside closed walls.
+Understandably, we’re never shown footage of what happens once they’re inside closed walls.
 The industry knows that many consumers of milk would find the callous treatment of bobby calves completely unacceptable and rethink their consumption of dairy and financial support of the industry.

 Another shocking practice in the dairy industry is the induction of healthy, pregnant cows, who are forced to abort their calves prematurely simply to fit in with the farmers’ milking schedules.
 This is so the whole herd can be brought into line with each other and begin producing milk at the same time, rather than inconveniencing farmers until they have all given birth naturally.
 Many of these calves die during the abortion process, while some are born alive and killed not long after birth (2015 update – the practice of induction is now illegal in NZ, however is still practiced overseas – premature birthing is also still encouraged on some farms in the hopes of birthing a stillborn and therefore not having to ‘deal’ with another living calf).